 You will notice with people of this make-up that once you hire them as an employee or consultant it won’t be long before the excuses start flowing.
 Missed deadlines or less than stellar work will begin to emerge as an issue.
 They will tell you in detail all the reasons why they can’t be successful.
 It is never their fault.
 They become experts at “passing the buck” or hiding behind the wall of unrealistic expectations and miscommunication.
 You will buy into their rhetoric for a while but eventually your patience will wear thin, and they will become someone else’s problem.
 Sadly, many of them manage to fail forward and make even more money and obtain higher positions based on the fabricated stories they spin regarding their past results.
 It is a vicious cycle….

 People who are good at what they do tend to focus on that.
 They avoid unnecessary distractions and drama.
 They don’t need to pump themselves up in front of others because their results speak for themselves.
-They do what they say they are going to do when they said they are going to do it.
-If they perceive roadblocks in their path to progress they either deal with them directly or work around them.
+They do what they say they are going to do when they say they are going to do it.
+If they perceive roadblocks in their path to progress, they either deal with them directly or work around them.
 You are rarely disappointed by their efforts.
 In fact, they are usually harder on themselves than you would ever be at them when things don’t go as planned.
-They don’t “perform” in meetings but instead get easily frustrated by other’s wasting their time with excessive discussions.
+They don’t “perform” in meetings but instead get easily frustrated by others wasting their time with excessive discussions.

 Beware of people who have style but lack substance.
 Don’t get fooled by what they say or how they act in professional settings.
-Instead, pay very close attention to what they do when no one is watching and how they perform when accountability for something rests clearly on their shoulders.
+Instead, pay close attention to what they do when no one is watching and how they perform when accountability for something rests clearly on their shoulders.